-If your Nest thermostat has issues connecting to the Nest app or Wi-Fi network, you may see one or both of the following:
+If your Nest thermostat has issues connecting to the Nest app or Wi-Fi network, you may get one or both of the following:

-Here are some steps you can take if you’ve just installed your Google Nest thermostat or have replaced it and are having trouble adding it to your account or getting it online.
+Below are some steps you can take if you’ve just installed your Google Nest thermostat or have replaced it and can't add it to your account or get it online.

-If you see one of these error codes, select it to view specific troubleshooting steps.
+If you get one of these error codes, select it to view specific troubleshooting steps.

-If you see one of these errors, or no error at all, read below for some steps to help you add your Nest thermostat to the Nest app.
+If you get one of these errors, or no error at all, check below for some steps to help you add your Nest thermostat to the Nest app.